PROJECT

 Approach

-To understand our problem statement better, I decided to breakdown what contextual really meant to me.
+To understand our problem statement better, I decided to decompose what contextual really manes.

 Breaking down the problem

-I repeated this excercise with the second part of our problem statement.
+Similarly, I did this with the second part of the problem statement..

 Tying into feedback